kaydelarose/elemental-card-game/README.md

+## About

+This project was developed as part of my coursework at the Niantic Voyager Bootcamp.
+It represents my learning and application of Java programming, object-oriented design, and game development principles.

 # Elemental Card Game

 Card Elemental Battle is a strategic card game where players utilize elemental-themed cards to battle against each other.
 Each player is assigned an element, which gives them strengths and weaknesses against other elements.
 Players must strategically choose cards from their hand to attack or defend against opponents, with the goal of being the last player standing.
 The game features dynamic gameplay with varying card effects, including damage, healing, and paralysis.